ibm-cloud-docs/vpc/vnf-deploy-nlb.md

    You cannot modify this configuration after your NLB finishes provisioning.

-   Currently, the NLB routing mode feature is available only with a private IP and only supports TCP data traffic.
+   Currently, the NLB routing mode feature is available only with a private IP and only supports TCP and UDP data traffic.
    {: note}

 ## Next step